OISF/suricata/doc/userguide/rules/datasets.rst

 save <file name>
-  advanced option to set the file name for saving the in-memory data when Suricata exits.
+  advanced option to set the file name for saving the in-memory data when Suricata exits. memcap <size>
+  maximum memory limit for the respective dataset hashsize <size>
+  allowed size of the hash for the respective dataset

 .. note:: 'load' and 'state' or 'save' and 'state' cannot be mixed.